 The Path to a Fully Digital Mortgage

-In January 2020, a team of our employees – led by Tom Knapp and Project & Change Manager Jake Rowoldt, began the process of transitioning toward a digital mortgage.
+In January 2020, a team of our employees – led by Tom Knapp and VP - Information Services Jake Rowoldt, began the process of transitioning toward a digital mortgage.
 We teamed up with Snapdocs (the leading digital mortgage closing solution) to create our hybrid closing process – which allowed customers to sign some of their closing documents electronically and some at the in-person closing.
 This shortened the amount of time that customers needed to spend at the closing table.

 Next, we introduced the hybrid with eNote process, which allowed our homebuyers to electronically sign the Note.
 The only bummer?
 This still required customers to be at the closing table in person, so we continued to work toward a fully digital mortgage process.